ThePrimeagen/fem-git/lessons/02-branches-merges-and-more/B-merge-and-rebase.md

 `foo` and `trunk` in its current state for other problems later in this lesson.
 Please start by branching _off_ of `trunk`.
 I named mine `trunk-merge-foo`

+Finally, when you are done use `git log` to see the resulting state of `trunk-merge-foo`

 #### State of your git
 ```
    B --- C    foo